You are here

 Steven Wallace Hook

-Steven W. Hook is professor of political science at Kent State University.
-In addition to this book, he is co-author of American Foreign Policy Since World War II (CQ Press, 2019, 21st ed., with John Spanier) and author of National Interest and Foreign Aid (Lynne Rienner, 1995).
+Steven W. Hook (1959-2022) was professor of political science at Kent State University.
+In addition to this book, he was co-author of American Foreign Policy Since World War II (CQ Press, 2019, 21st ed., with John Spanier) and author of National Interest and Foreign Aid (Lynne Rienner, 1995).
 His edited books include U.S. Foreign Policy Today: American Renewal?
 (CQ Press, 2012, with James M. Scott), the Routledge Handbook of American Foreign Policy (Routledge Press, 2012, with Christopher M. Jones), and Democratic Peace in Theory and Practice (Kent State University Press, 2010).
-His journal articles have appeared in World Politics, International Studies...
+His journal articles have appeared in World...
 More About Author

 Also available as a South Asia Edition.